yerlandana/yerlandana.github.io/_posts/2019-04-28-salesvisualization.md

 ```
 ![photo43](/photos_sale/43.png)

-<p></p>
+<p>By Fligner-Killeen test p-value = 0.879(88%), which means that the month with the highest profit is a combination of certain factors.</p>

 >In conclusion:
-1. Do discounts when there isn’t seasoning Winter-Spring
+   Amount of profit highly depend on 3 main Factors: month(seasonality), traffic of clients, Average item price

+> To increase profit by seasonality:
+    * Decrease the discounts to 20-40% during Autumn, Summer.
+    * Increase productivity and work hours in those seasons

+> To increase profit by traffic of clients:
+     * Make discounts only up to 50%
-2. Increasing traffic during Spring
+     * Advertisement during Spring and autumn
-3. Increase quantity of hours of work during weekends
+     * Increase quantity of hours of work during weekends

-4. Make average check 10000-15000
+> To increase profit by average item price:
+    * Make most of average item price 10000-20000, they have a huge probability of being sold